La Porte Independent School District

 La Porte Independent School District is a school district based in La Porte, Texas, United States.

-The district serves the cities of La Porte, Morgan's Point, and Shoreacres, a small portion of Pasadena, and a small portion of Deer Park.
-The district includes Lomax, which was once an incorporated city but is now a part of the city of La Porte.
+The district serves the city of La Porte, including Lomax, which was once an incorporated city but is now part of La Porte.
+Morgan's Point, Shoreacres and small portions of Pasadena and Deer Park.
 In addition to Harris County, the district's territory extends into water within Chambers County.

-In 2011, La Porte ISD's Lomax Elementary won the national Blue Ribbon school award.
+In 2011, La Porte ISD's Lomax Elementary won the national Blue Ribbon School Award.

-In 2017, Jennie Reid Elementary also won the prestigious award.